 How can I increase the lifespan of my LEDs?

 To increase the lifespan of LEDs, ensure they are operated within their recommended current and voltage ranges.
-Using a current-limiting resistor and avoiding high temperatures can also help prolong their life.
+Using a current-limiting resistor (or a constant-current driver) and avoiding high temperatures can also help prolong their life.

 Can I connect multiple LEDs in series with a single resistor?